Frequently Asked Questions

 We sell Snappi Fasteners, available here.
 These are the modern version of Pins, but with no sharp points for pricking.
 While Snappis are not necessary for use with your nappies, they make life a lot easier.

-What are the prefold sizes?
+What are the Real Nappies prefold sizes?

-Our prefolds come in 4 different sizes.
+Real Nappies prefolds come in 4 different sizes.
 We recommend buying based on the weight of your child.
 However, for your information, the sizes are the follow dimensions (before being washed):

 Newborn (2.5-6kg): 30x40cm (12x16")